 Smooth and sophisticated, Lucian is another name that comes from Lucius, ultimately from lux, the Latin word for light.
 A promising alternative to popular Julian.

 The romance language form of Leander, Leandro sounds more like a spin on Leonardo than anything else.
 It’s heard across Europe.

 Inspired by the late actor Heath Ledger, this surname name fits with so many ends-in-r names we love for our children.
 While we think of it as a surname, it probably traces its roots to a Germanic given name, something like Liutger or Leudagar.
 In French, it became Leger – the name of a seventh century French saint.

-A place name and surname name that feels quite current.
+A place name and surname name that fits right in with Grayson and James.